home-iq/dev-team-stats-tracker/docs/lead-processing-function.md

   // If the item has never been called or was called more than a day ago const notCalledRecently = !lastCalledAt || lastCalledAt < oneDayAgo;

-  // Check Call Status is either empty or "Call Completed" and not "Do Not Call" const callStatus = item.json["Call Status"];
+  // Check Call Status is not "Do Not Call" const callStatus = item.json["Call Status"];
-  const validCallStatus = (!callStatus || callStatus === "Call Completed") && callStatus !== "Do Not Call";
+  const validCallStatus = callStatus !== "Do Not Call";

   // Check Booked column is not set const booked = item.json["Booked"];